 View this post on Instagram

-Lail first heard about UNCSA through a school friend who attended the Drama High School program for high school seniors.
-Already an actor in high school and local community theatre productions, Lail signed up for UNCSA’s summer intensive acting program the very next summer.
+Lail first heard about UNCSA through a friend who attended the high school program.
+Already an actor in her high school in Asheboro, North Carolina, and in local community theatre productions, she signed up for the summer intensive acting program the very next summer.
 Five weeks later, she was hooked.

 “I fell in love with the spirit of the school,” says Lail.
 “I grew up in a small town, so this was my first time being part of a true artistic community, surrounded by people who wanted to create things and were excited about what art can do in the world.”

-It was in this tight-knit, rigorous and inspiring environment that Lail met her closest mentor, assistant dean of the School of Drama Mary Irwin.
-Irwin’s specialty is voice, speech and Shakespeare, and she teaches a method of voicework learned firsthand from Kristin Linklater, author of “Freeing the Natural Voice".
+It was in this tight-knit, rigorous and inspiring environment that Lail met her closest mentor, Mary Irwin.
+Irwin taught voice, speech and Shakespeare, as well as a method of voicework learned firsthand from Kristin Linklater, author of “Freeing the Natural Voice.”

-Lail will never forget the moment in Irwin’s Shakespeare class when her true voice—not her “actor’s” voice, but her own authentic voice—finally shined through.
+Lail will never forget the moment in her Shakespeare class when her true voice—not her “actor’s” voice, but her own authentic voice—finally shined through.

 Although Winston-Salem is far from the entertainment hubs of New York and Los Angeles, UNCSA is very much on the radar of industry scouts and casting agents.
-Lail met her current manager when he visited campus to sit in on mock auditions.
-She booked her agent after traveling to LA for the annual Senior Showcase, a chance for industry reps to meet UNCSA’s graduating classes of young actors and filmmakers.
+Lail booked an agent before graduation, after traveling to LA for the annual Senior Showcase—a chance for industry reps to meet UNCSA’s graduating class of young actors.